felixsc1/react_demo_project/README.md

 ### Fetching data

 See _AllMeetups.js_ for how to use fetch(), dealing with asynchronous loading, displaying data using state.
+Practice idea: Could change code to use axios instead.

 ## React context

 Manage application wide state.
-For more advanced applications, see [redux](https://react-redux.js.org/) library.
+For more advanced use cases, see [redux](https://react-redux.js.org/) library.
+See comments in _store/favorites_context.js_ for details.